-Baptist Behavioral Health is currently comprised of 19 locations, including outpatient and inpatient centers, regionwide.
-This network is continually expanding its geographical scope of practice in order to service areas with mental health resources. addition to the department's accessible community healthcare locations, staffs approximately 100 multidisciplinary behavioral healthcare providers to skillfully assess and treat a multitude of emotional psychiatric symptoms, concerns, diagnoses.
+Baptist Behavioral Health is currently comprised of 22 locations, including outpatient and inpatient centers, region-wide.
+This network is continually expanding its geographical scope of practice in order to service areas with limited mental health resources.
+In addition to the department's accessible community healthcare locations, BBH staffs approximately 100 multidisciplinary behavioral healthcare providers to skillfully assess and treat a multitude of emotional concerns, psychiatric symptoms, and diagnoses.
 Our interdisciplinary team includes psychologists, psychiatrists, psychiatric nurses and nurse practitioners, mental health counselors, recreational therapists, art therapists, clinical social workers, psychometricians, crisis-management staff, and mental health technicians.
 With this expansive framework, BBH is equipped to provide treatment for all mental health populations across the lifespan.